 Most of us recognize the benefits of yearly physical exams, dental visits and vision tests.
 But there is also a benefit to having our memory screened as well, especially for older adults.
 Early detection of memory problems is extremely valuable.
 If you are not sure yet if you need a formal medical evaluation of your memory, the USF Health Byrd Alzheimer's Center offers free, confidential, memory screenings.
 This 30-minute test is done with a trained memory screening administrator and is available in both English and Spanish.
 A memory screening cannot diagnose a disease but it can help determine if further evaluation is warranted, as well as offer a baseline for future comparison.

-Scheduling a Screening
+Scheduling a Screening by Phone

 If you have any questions about the memory screenings, call Evelyn Rodriguez at (813) 396-0722.